-2.1 Forcing data
+2.2 Model forcing data

-The 24-h model runs are initialised with the soil temperature profile and soil moisture at 00:00 h BST (~22:00 in local solar time).
-Four days were selected from the campaign
+The data used in the modelling study was selected according to the data quality of turbulence data (Foken et al., 2004) and the wind direction.
+Finally, we selected four days with high data quality over the whole day encompassing different weather situation.
+The 24-h model runs are initialised with the soil temperature profile and soil moisture at 00:00 BST (\sim 22:00 in local solar time).

-- representing different weather conditions.
 10 July was a complex day with rain in the morning and sunshine in the afternoon.
 27 July was a cloudy day without rain.
-5 August was a radiation day after a period of rain leading to moist conditions and large $Q_E$ at ITP.
+5 August was a radiation day after a period of rain leading to moist conditions and large $Q{\rm E}$ at ITP.
 6 August was similar to the previous day, but with some of the water drained from the soil at ITP and developing clouds in the afternoon.
-During 10 July and 5 August, the - station close to the lake (UBT) came under the influence of a lake breeze during which the forcing data (except for radiation measurements) correspond rather to the nearby lake than the land surface.
-Due to the overcast sky on 27 July the lake breeze was severely weakened as described in Zhou et al. (2011), so that there was only limited influence of the lake surface onto the atmospheric measurements. - The model is forced with measured atmospheric data from two sites on the TP providing air temperature, water vapour mixing ratio, wind speed, air pressure, precipitation and downwelling long and shortwave radiation.
-These data are displayed in Fig. 1 for UBT and Fig. 2 for ITP.
-In general 30-min mean values were linearly interpolated to the surface model time step that was the same as a typical time step of an atmospheric - model ( $\Delta$ t =2.5 s).
-The only selected day with precipitation (rain) during day-time was 10 July 2009.
-However, there was also rain recorded at UBT from about 22:00 h BST on 6 August 2009.
+During 10 July and 5 August, the station close to the lake (UBT) came under the influence of a lake breeze during which the forcing data (except for radiation measurements) correspond rather to the nearby lake than the land surface.
+Due to the overcast sky on 27 July the lake breeze and thus the influence of the lake surface was severely weakened as described in Zhou et al. (2011), so that there was only limited influence of the lake surface onto the atmospheric measurements.

+The model is forced with measured atmospheric data from UBT (Fig. 2) and ITP (Fig. 3) providing air temperature, water vapour mixing ratio, wind speed, air pressure, precipitation and downwelling long and shortwave radiation.
+In general 30-min mean values were linearly interpolated to the surface model time step that was the same as a typical time step of an atmospheric model ($\Delta t = 2.5$ s).
+The only selected day with precipitation during day-time was 10 July 2009.
+However, there was also rain recorded at UBT from about 22:00 BST on 6 August 2009, while no precipitation data was available at ITP.
 Half hourly precipitation was scaled down to the model time step assuming a constant precipitation rate per 30-min interval.
 There was little difference between the data measured at ITP and UBT, as expected due to the proximity of the sites.
 However there was an offset of approx. 5 hPa between the recorded pressures, that was not corrected for as this is likely within the uncertainty of the sensors and the model should not be too sensitive to such a pressure difference.
-Unlike UBT where rain

-30-min precipitation was available, there were only daily sums recorded for ITP, which had to be downscaled to 30-min values by scaling them linearly with UBT observations.
+Unlike UBT where rain 30-min precipitation was available, there were only daily sums recorded for ITP, which had to be downscaled to 30-min values by scaling them linearly with UBT observations.